What is a Vascular Surgeon?

 Vascular surgeons manage arteries and veins in every part of the body except the brain and the heart.
-Vascular surgeons do far more than perform surgery.
-They treat many patients who don’t require surgery and ensure that they know and understand all their treatment options.
+Vascular surgeons do far more than just perform surgery.
+They treat many patients who don’t require surgery and ensure that these patients know and understand all of their treatment options.
 Vascular surgeons build long-term relationships with their patients.

 You would typically be referred to a vascular specialist by your primary care or ER doctor, but you can also schedule an appointment on your own if you have questions or concerns.
 If you need to see a vascular surgeon, it is important to follow through with the appointment, as vascular diseases can become very serious and can even require amputation if not managed appropriately.

-Vascular surgeons perform several types of procedures including minimally-invasive catheter-based procedures to open arteries or veins, as well as open surgery.
+Vascular surgeons handle all of the veins and arteries throughout the body except for the brain and the heart.
+We perform several types of procedures including minimally invasive catheter-based procedures to open arteries or veins, as well as open surgery.
 Some of these procedures include aneurysm repair, carotid endarterectomy and stenting, lower/upper extremity stenting and bypass, vein ablation, IVC filters and dialysis fistula/grafts.

 While some patients require surgery for treatment, others may not need surgery at all.
 Vascular surgeons manage some vascular conditions with proper diet, exercise and medication.
 Since we are trained in all treatment options, vascular surgeons don’t prefer any kind of treatment over another.
 We individualize treatment to each patient's specific problem.